JoshThorntonDev/SDO-A1/README.md

 npm run test-lint --prefix src/
 ```

-### Code Coverage
-Code Coverage allows us to know how much of our code is being tested by our tests.
-It lets us know if we are neglecting our test writing as we develop new features.

-It works through the use of --coverage in the test-unit script defined in package.json.
-This argument causes jest to save a code coverage report as it conducts its tests.
-The report is saved in the ARTIFACTS tab through store_artifacts in ci-build.

 The code coverage report can be found within the artifacts tab of the ci-build job.
 It can be viewed by clicking the artefact "src/coverage/lcov-report/index.html".
 It will then present you with a table showing code coverage.